-Another reason, if you use almond or coconut milk, it is very often not suitable for long cooking.
+Another reason to cook the rice separately, if you use almond or coconut milk, it is very often not suitable for long cooking.
 Coconut milk often curdling if it is not fatty enough.
 Some varieties of nut milk can be curdled too, depends on the thickening agents in them.
 Choose nut milk for baristas, they can keep the high temperature well.

 - 1 1/2 Cup Sushi Rice

 - 1 1/2 Cups water